Senior Pet Care in Manassas, VA

 Thorough Physical Examination

-We assess weight, body condition, dental health, joint mobility, vision, hearing, and organ function.
+We evaluate weight, body condition, dental health, joint mobility, vision, hearing, and organ function.

 Routine Laboratory Testing